lyteword/chspurgeon-tod/volume-1/psalm-13.md

 days appear when our soul is cast down within us!

-## "How wearily the moments seem to glide
+How wearily the moments seem to glide

 O'er sadness!
 How the time